Rod Library--Special Collections

 Abraham Lincoln, the Civil War, and UNI

 Abraham Lincoln never heard of the institution now known as the University of Northern Iowa.
 That institution, initially known as the Iowa State Normal School, did not open until eleven years after his death.
 But, once the school opened in 1876, the Normal School and then the Teachers College certainly heard plenty about Abraham Lincoln and about the Civil War, which occupied nearly all of his Presidency.
 The school owes its very existence to the effects of the Civil War.
-What is more, Lincoln and the Civil War were important parts of the intellectual, political, emotional, and even religious lives of the school's faculty and staff for at least the first fifty years of the school's history.
+What is more, Lincoln and the Civil War were important parts of the intellectual, political, emotional, and even religious lives of the school's faculty, staff, and students for at least the first fifty years of the school's history.

 The Lincoln Legacy, 1876-1909